RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
 3.0.0.4.374.34 (xx-xxx-2013):
+   - NEW: Merged with Asus 374_979 (from RT-N66U).
+AC56/AC68
+          AiCloud components taken from 374_217.
+   - NEW: Added RT-AC68U support.
-   - NEW: Added IPSEC support to the kernel.
+   - NEW: Added IPSec support to the kernel.
 Userspace tools such as StrongWAN must be installed from Optware/Entware, and manually configured.
 (Patch provided by saintdev)
    - NEW: Adjustable MTU for DHCP/static IP WAN users